There’s a new stop that visitors should make as they wander up Lake Superior’s North Shore: Minnesota’s Black Beach.

 Black Beach (apparently also called “Onyx Beach”), is below and to the north of the city of Silver Bay.
 (Most of the city is on the hill above the lake.)
 The beach is accessed through the city’s industrial park – the easiest access is located between Northshore Mining and before the AmericInn.
 There was a sign marking that road the last time I visited.

 Once on the dirt road that runs along the lake, there is beach access in a couple of places.

 Find the section of beach featured here by following the access road past the first parking area all the way to the end where the outhouse is located.
 There’s an almost hidden trail just past the outhouse that will take you to the beach.
 I think this is the best section of beach.
 However, it is all gorgeous.

 There were picnic tables, fire rings, and quite a number of other people at the beach when I visited last summer.
 Even with all the other people, it’s still stunning.

 There are a couple of hotels right in Silver Bay itself and more in nearby towns.
-Check out your options, reviews, and prices on TripAdvisor.
-(Using this link may give me a small commission at no charge to you.)
+Check out your options, reviews, prices and book a room on TripAdvisor, Expedia, or Booking.com.
 Note that many small resorts will require that you contact them directly to actually book your room.

 Tettegouche is the nearest state park.
 Camping is available in the park, but must be booked online.
 Same day bookings can be made when available.